fgoujeon/maki/doc/concepts/state-machine.md

 When suitable, state machines help you:

-* improving the readability (and thus maintainability) of your code;
+* improve the readability (and thus maintainability) of your code;
-* organizing your code (by putting each state in its own file, for example);
+* organize your code (by putting each state in its own file, for example);
-* visualizing what your code is doing at a high level (particularly if it is backed by a state diagram and/or a transition table);
+* visualize what your code is doing at a high level (particularly if it is backed by a state diagram and/or a transition table);
-* logging meaningful messages to keep track of the state of your program.
+* log meaningful messages to keep track of the state of your program.

 State machines are particularly well suited to implement the event-processing part of an event-driven architecture.

-If your code defines many functions like the following, it would most likely benefit from the introduction of a state machine:
+If your code defines many event-handling functions like the following one, it would most likely benefit from the introduction of a state machine:

 ```cpp
 void on_button_press()